So everyone was happy to know that Bella is not so easily gullible,

-As he laid the application beside them on the couch, Edward released a shuddering breath and leaned in to press his forehead against hers.
+As he laid the application beside them on the couch, Edward released a gusting breath and leaned in to press his forehead against hers.
 He pulled her against him firmly, and held her tightly.
 He marveled at her resolve.
-He wondered that she would know him so well.
-Without ever having told anyone why he was unwilling to enter this competition, Edward felt elated to discover that his Princess knew him so well … so completely … she put into words his every fear on her first try.
+He wondered how she could know him so well.
+Without ever having told anyone why he was unwilling to enter this competition, Edward felt elated to discover that his Princess knew him so completely, she managed to put into words his every fear on her first try.

 "How do you always know what to say?"